-Two of the admitted participants made use of the option of 'auction-only access' to the auctions.
-All bids were submitted by the bidder; no bids were submitted by intermediaries on behalf of a client.
+Four of the admitted participants made use of the option of 'auction-only access' to the auctions.
+Most bids were submitted by the bidder; only about 1.06% of the volume was submitted by intermediaries on behalf of a client.